French conquest of Morocco: Algeciras Conference (1906)

 Arrival of the Moroccan ambassadors in Algeciras.

 The Moroccan conference, attended by the representatives of thirteen countries, was opened in Algeciras on 16 January 1906.
 Its objectives, as stated in the opening session by its president, the Duke of Almodóvar del Río Juan Manuel Sánchez, were to prepare a programme of reform for Morocco that would preserve the sultan's sovereignty and Morocco's territorial integrity, and maintain the policy of the open door in commercial activity.
 As the principal consideration in the minds of the delegates was the balance of power in Europe, it proved difficult to agree on the share that each of the powers represented was to have in carrying out the so-called reforms.

 After nearly three months of diplomatic wrangling the powers adopted the Act of Algeciras on 7 April which provided for ‘reforms’ amounting to a joint Franco-Spanish control of Morocco's police and finances.
 The policing of the major Moroccan ports was entrusted to France and Spain, with the Spaniards in charge of Tétouan and Larache, the French of Safi, Rabat, El Jadida, and Essaouira, and both French and Spanish policemen in Casablanca and Tangier.
 A Swiss officer stationed in Tangier was to act as inspector of the foreign police forces and to report to the sultan and the diplomatic corps in Tangier.
 The Act also provided for the creation of a Moroccan state bank financed by the powers, with France controlling it by virtue of providing a third of the capital.

 The close Anglo-French collaboration forced Berlin to accept a diplomatic defeat.
 This not only confirmed Berlin's isolation — only Austria-Hungary offered support — but more importantly France and Britain strengthened the Entente.
 The sultan, realizing that Britain had relinquished her role as protector of the Moroccan makhzen and seeing Germany unable to restrain France, accepted the Act of Algeciras.
 But the Moroccans were provoked by the increasing activities of Europeans in the country.
 In their attacks on Europeans, they provided France and Spain with the excuse for military intervention.

 War against the sultanate

 Occupation of Oujda (1907)

-The assassination of the French physician Émile Mauchamp, who was chosen by decree of the minister of foreign affairs to go from Jerusalem to Morocco and run a pharmacy and suspected of conspiring to lay the groundwork for French takeover of Morocco, in Marrakesh on 19 March 1907 led to Hubert Lyautey sending soldiers across the border to occupy the important town of Oujda on March 29.
+Following the assassination of the French physician Émile Mauchamp, a French physician suspected espionage and conspiring to lay the groundwork for French takeover of Morocco, in Marrakesh on 19 March 1907, French general Hubert Lyautey led soldiers across the border from French-occupied Algeria to occupy the important town of Oujda on March 29.